 TIP 5: Check Your Diet

-Because people spend more time indoors and may eat a smaller variety of foods, nutritional deficits, especially vitamin D deficiency (which has been associated with health concerns like cognitive decline, depression and osteoporosis, among others) can be a problem.
-Wickshire recommends that older people consume foods that are fortified with Vitamin D, such as milk, grains and seafood options like tuna and salmon.
+Because people spend more time indoors and may eat a smaller variety of foods, nutritional deficits, especially vitamin D deficiency. (which has been associated with health concerns like cognitive decline, depression and osteoporosis, among others) can be a problem.
+Elderly people are advised to consume foods like milk, grains, tuna, and salmon that are fortified with Vitamin D.

-Wintertime certainly poses challenges for older adults, but with a bit of planning and awareness, they will stay healthy and experience the joys of springtime soon enough.
+Winter Weather certainly poses challenges for older adults, but with a bit of planning and awareness; They will stay healthy and experience the joy.
 Our most important tip to keep in mind during the colder months is to encourage seniors to ask for help.
-Whether they need to clear their property of snow and ice, or stock up on nourishing groceries or warm clothing items, they should feel free to ask a family member or neighbor or hire a professional or to reach out to their local Wickshire community.
+Whether they need to clear their property of snow and ice; Or stock up on nourishing groceries or warm clothing items.
+They should feel free to ask a family member or neighbor or reach out to their local Wickshire community.
 We’re here to help, always.

 For more information on Wickshire Senior Living or to receive more tips on how to protect your loved one this winter season, please contact [email protected].